rebelsky/csc207c/_readings/queues.md

   A             B             C             D
 ```

-If we remove the A from the beginning of the list, we then delete that node.
+If we remove the A from the beginning of the dequeue, we then delete that node.

 ```text
               +---+---+     +---+---+     +---+---+